 Just a few months ago my good friend and I walked into a rock shop (yes I like rocks).While looking at a Himalayan Pink Salt lamp he mentioned that his boyfriend had one just like it and how much he disliked it.
 Each time I’ve popped over to their apartment I find it lit up in the corner of their living room, and although I know how much my friend depises this lamp, I know that he loves and respects his boyfriend’s love of it.

 I like the idea of respecting your partner’s opinion, yet staying true to your individuality.
 Blindly following your partner’s requests can be toxic to your self-esteem; we cannot forget that our style is ours and if my ex had it his way I’d wear 5inch heels everyday.
 I’m single, and perhaps I don’t have enough experience with the matter, however I think the best question to keep in mind is Where does this evolve from kindly giving one’s opinion to full on policing one’s wardrobe choices?

 Sometimes a spouse, like a friend, can stop you from making an unnecessary fashion faux-pas.
 However don’t forget the necessary ones that help you realize that blonde may not be your colour but 6-weeks later and your roots grow out you find that ombré hair has never suited you more.
 You have to make few mistakes to find the what looks and feels best.
 It’s your partners job to join you along the way.

-Here’s a good rule of thump: Just because your a party of two does not mean you can’t take care of you.
+Here’s a good rule of thumb: Just because your a party of two does not mean you can’t take care of you.
 Value their opinions and your own.

 PS.
-I literally just made that up ^ and it goes to show how cleared headed one can be with a cup of Earl Grey and a good sleep.
+I literally just made that up ^ and it goes to show how clear headed one can be with a cup of Earl Grey and a good sleep.